|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Also known as Vörtlimpa (“Wort loaf”), Swedish limpa bread was originally made from the fermented brewer’s wort produced in beer-making.
-There are many excellent recipes that still include stout beer as a key ingredient.
-But it is also quite common, especially during the Christmas season, to make variations flavored solely with combinations of orange rind, fennel, caraway, and anise seeds.
+Also known as vörtlimpa (“wort loaf”), Swedish limpa bread was originally made from the fermented brewer’s wort produced in beer-making.
+Many excellent recipes still include stout beer as a key ingredient, but it is also quite common, especially during the Christmas season, to make variations flavored solely with combinations of orange rind, fennel, caraway, and anise seeds.

 - 1 3/4 cups orange juice